 To measure the effectiveness of training, you need to measure what people learned.
 This is tricky.
 You cannot just measure an employee’s performance before and after a training.
 This is because people generally apply for training when they feel they are underperforming.
 People who perform below their average for one month are more likely to return to their average performance the next month.
 This phenomenon is called ‘regression to the mean’.
 This would give an unbalanced view of training effectiveness.

-When testing for effectiveness, it is better to set training goals and check whether employees have reached those goals when the training is over.
+When testing for training effectiveness, it is better to set training goals and check whether employees have reached those goals when the training is over.
 Companies can also track baseline productivity and look into the impact of training over a longer period of time.
 Effective training is expected to help the employee become better in his/her job and thus raises his/her average performance level.
 In other words: after effective training, you would expect the Employee Productivity Index to increase.

 7. Training efficiency